Week of: Monday, February 20th, 2017

 Jackson, TN 38305

 (731) 472-8805 – www.AdvancedRehabJackson.com

 “You’ll never find a rainbow if you’re looking down.”

 Mental Attitude: Is Vitamin D Deficiency a Risk Factor for Dementia?

 Vitamin D is created in the body by way of exposure to sunlight, though it can also be acquired by diet or supplementation.
-A review of data from six cohort studies indicates that men and women with serious vitamin D deficiency have a 54% greater risk for developing dementia than those with adequate vitamin D levels.
+A review of data from six cohort studies indicates that men and women with serious vitamin D deficiency have a 54% greater risk of developing dementia than those with adequate vitamin D levels.

 BMC Geriatrics, January 2017

 Health Alert: Flameless Candle Batteries Pose Dangers to Kids.

 The tiny button batteries that light up flameless “tea candles” pose a significant risk to children when swallowed.
 These lithium batteries, which are commonly used in these candles, account for 14% of all the button batteries swallowed by children during the last two years.
 Button batteries have a higher voltage than other batteries, and they can cause severe burns in the esophagus if they become lodged there.
 Experts recommend that parents make sure battery compartments are shut on all devices that use batteries.
 They also recommend choosing devices that have screws to secure the battery compartment or using strong tape to make batteries difficult to access.